9.3×64mm Brenneke: Wildcats

 Cartridges that are not officially registered with nor sanctioned by C.I.P.
 (Commission Internationale Permanente Pour L'Epreuve Des Armes A Feu Portative) or its American equivalent, SAAMI (Sporting Arms and Ammunition Manufacturers' Institute) are generally known as wildcats.
 By blowing out standard factory cases, the wildcatter generally hopes to gain extra muzzle velocity by increasing the case capacity of the factory parent cartridge case by a few percent.
 Practically there can be some muzzle velocity gained by this method, but the measured results between parent cartridges and their 'improved' wildcat offspring is often marginal.
 Besides changing the shape and internal volume of the parent cartridge case, wildcatters also can change the original calibre.
 A reason to change the original calibre can be to comply with a minimal permitted calibre or bullet weight for the legal hunting of certain species of game.

 Wildcats are not governed by C.I.P. or SAAMI rules so wildcatters can capitalize the achievable high operating pressures.
 Because the 9.3×64mm Brenneke offers a pressure-resistant cartridge case that can relatively easily be reloaded with primers, powder and bullets and hence be reused several times, it has become quite popular amongst wildcatters.

 An example of a 9.3×64mm Brenneke-based wildcat is the 8mm Mázon.
 It was designed by Álvaro Mazón from Spain.
 This is essentially an 8 mm (.323 in) necked-down version of the 9.3×64mm Brenneke.

 A .338/8.5 mm caliber 9.3×64mm Brenneke-based wildcat example is the 8.5×64mm.
 The 8.5×64mm has 5.67 ml (87.5 grains) H2O cartridge case capacity.
 It was designed in 2001 by Lutz Möller from Germany to fire mono metal bullets also designed by Lutz Möller and other bullets.
-The chambering was designed to give excellent penetration terminal ballistics as the .333 Jeffery and various .338 magnums, while fitting standard Mauser Gewehr 98 sized rifles with 9.3×64mm Brenneke seized magazine boxes.
+The chambering was designed to give excellent penetration terminal ballistics as the .333 Jeffery and various .338 magnums, while fitting standard Mauser Gewehr 98 sized rifles with 9.3×64mm Brenneke sized magazine boxes.

 A .30 caliber 9.3×64mm Brenneke-based wildcat example is the .30 Hembrook Long.
 It was designed in 2005 by Robert Hembrook of San Antonio, Texas.
 The finished case was designed to give similar ballistics to the various .300 magnums while having a usable length neck, and fitting standard Mauser Gewehr 98 sized magazine boxes.